tidev/ti.crypto/documentation/index.md

 ## Description

-This module provides access to the CCCrypt symmetric encryption interfaces on iOS.
+This module provides access to various encryption and decryption algorithms, and string encodings.

 ## Getting Started